MangelMaxime/Nacara/docs/content/index.md

 <h2 class="landing-section__title">Your editor already knows it</h2>

-<p class="landing-lede">The site is F#, so describing it comes with completion, type errors and any
+<p class="landing-lede">The site is F#, so describing it comes with completion, go to definition
-features your IDE supports.
+and type errors.
 A plugin you spelled wrong is a squiggle under your cursor, not a surprise in CI.</p>

 </div>